ecabrerar/coursera-posa-pa/README.md

 coursera-posa-pa
 ================
+h2.
+What is this project ?

-This project contains 2 simple examples that performs 2 Echo Server using Java Netty.
+This project *coursera-posa-pa* contains 2 simple examples that performs 2 *Echo Server* using *Java Netty*.
 This examples were part of the POSA  Course's Programming Assignment at Coursera (https://class.coursera.org/posa-001/class/index).

 h2.
 To start quickly, build the project :

-cd coursera-posa-pa
+<pre><code>cd coursera-posa-pa</code></pre>

-To build Programming assignment #3
+To build *Programming assignment #3*

 -The purpose of this assignment is to deepen your understanding of the Wrapper Facade pattern, the Reactor pattern and the (Acceptor role of the) Acceptor-Connector pattern in the context of Java Netty.

 <pre><code>cd posa-pa-iii</code></pre>
 <pre><code>mvn install package assembly:assembly -DskipTests=true</code></pre>

 h2.
 Now run the JAR file using

 <pre><code>*java -jar posa-pa-iii-0.0.1-SNAPSHOT-jar-with-dependencies.jar*</code></pre>

-To build Programming assignment #4
+To build *Programming assignment #4*

 -The purpose of this assignment is to deepen your understanding of the Half-Sync/Half-Async pattern in the context of Java.